 Cross slope, or tilt, is another important feature of the RoadHog.
 Slope and drainage characteristics may be re-established on existing or new pavements and base by hydraulically adjusting the angle of the drum +/- 5 degrees.

-This combination of finite cutting depth and slope control saves on material costs and ultimately provides a superior end result.
+This combination of accurate cutting depth and slope control saves on material costs and ultimately provides a superior end result.

 CONTACT YOUR LOCAL DEALER TO SEE A RoadHog IN ACTION TODAY.